Kineth-t/CS464-g1t10-project/README.md

 ## Features

 - **Customer**

   - Register and log in
   - Browse the phone catalog with live search by brand or model
   - View phone details, stock availability, and description
   - Add phones to cart
   - Remove individual items from cart
-  - Checkout cart — validates and deducts stock atomically on completion
+  - Checkout cart — stock deduction and validation happen inside a single database transaction with row-level locks, preventing overselling under concurrent load
 - **Admin**

   - All customer features
   - Create, edit, and delete phone listings from the Admin panel
   - Role assigned at account seed time (admin) or via direct database update
 - **General**

   - JWT-based stateless authentication
   - Role-based access control enforced on both backend middleware and frontend route guards
   - Password hashing with bcrypt
   - Responsive UI with dark-mode CSS variables
   - Fully containerised backend and database with Docker
+  - Race-condition safe cart - adding to cart uses SELECT FOR UPDATE to prevent two users claiming the last unit simultaneously

 ---